Stderr and Stdout: Understanding Logs and Output

 and std::cerr

-in a multithreaded C++ program, you may encounter race conditions that result in disordered output.
+in multithreaded C++ programs, race conditions may occur, leading to chaotic output.
 To avoid this, it is recommended to use mutex locks (such as std::mutex

 ) to synchronize access to these streams: